 Why should you find an AdSense alternative for low traffic?

-So, let’s look at a few reasons why you may want to find an AdSense alternative that’s easier to use and earns you more money:
+Let’s look at a few reasons you may want to find an AdSense alternative that’s easier to use and earns you more money:

 #1: Low ad revenue for low traffic